shellymohanty09/AquaPonics/README.md

 3) Download the updated website and open index.html page in the browser

 ## Future Aspects

+* Deploy a fully functioning website.
+* Add the controls to the website.
+The farmer would be able to control the water level, temperature and humidity etc. , remotely.

 Aquaponics has high market feasiblity as it is cheap and realiable.
 There is a possibility that aquapoics will replace crop production in the future has it has high food production rate, low energy consumption,  more resilience to flood and drought and less water requirement than traditional methods.